The Glutes are the Most Popular Muscles on Instagram

 The primary function of the gluteus maximus (just gonna call it the ‘glute’ going forward) is to move your leg behind your body as you’re walking, but it is also responsible for rotating the hip and moving it laterally to the side, away from the body (the motion of abduction) – the most effective exercises for the glute combine all 3 of these movements.
 When the legs swings forward as you’re walking it is lengthened before it is shortened to move the leg behind your body; therefore, the most effective exercises for the glutes should copy that motion.

-The gluteus medius is a smaller muscle under the main glute; it’s job is to control rotation of the hip and keep the body stable when you’re standing one 1-leg which explains why many of the most effective exercises for the gluteal complex take place on 1 leg at a time.
+The gluteus medius is a smaller muscle under the gluteus maximus, it’s job is to control rotation of the hip and create stability between the pelvis and femur (thigh bone) when you’re standing one 1-leg which explains why single leg exercises are the most effective for the gluteal complex.

 Below the glutes are the hamstrings which are actually a few different muscles, but will keep this simple and just refer to the hamstrings.
-The hamstrings help extend the hip and while they can flex the knee, their primary job when you’re walking and running is to actually extend the knee when your foot is directly under your body.
-One of the most common ways to strengthen these muscles is with curls which shortens the muscles, but they are designed to reduce force while being lengthen which kind of explains why they are so-often injured in sports.
+The hamstrings help extend the hip and while they can flex the knee, their primary job when you’re walking and running is to actually extend and stabilize the knee when your foot is directly under your body which means they are designed to reduce force while being lengthen which explains why they are so-often injured in sports.
+Many exercises for the hamstrings focus on shortening the muscle with the foot off the ground, the most effective hamstring exercises keep the feet on the ground – like RDLs and lunges.

 And while you have probably done numerous exercises to close your legs in an attempt to tone the adductor muscles of your inner thighs, the reality is that these muscles attach to the back of the thigh bone (femur) and function to flex and extend the hip while you are walking.
 Again, this explains why they are often strained during explosive movements.